St Stephen's Green

 Sean Smith's menu is a confident expression of the very best of Irish cuisine – Warrenpoint fish pie, organic fillet of pork and a loin...

 St Stephen's Green information

-As you watch the assorted groups of friends, lovers and individuals splaying themselves across the nine elegantly landscaped hectares of St Stephen's Green, consider that those same hectares once formed a common for public whippings, burnings and hangings.
-These days, the harshest treatment you'll get is the warden chucking you off the green for playing football or Frisbee.
+As you watch the assorted groups of friends, lovers and individuals splaying themselves across the nine elegantly landscaped hectares of Dublin's most popular green lung, St Stephen's Green, consider that those same hectares once formed a common for public whippings, burnings and hangings.
+These days, the harshest treatment you'll get is the warden chucking you off the grass for playing football or Frisbee.

 The buildings around the square date mainly from the mid-18th century, when the green was landscaped and became the centrepiece of Georgian Dublin.
 The northern side was known as the Beaux Walk and it's still one of Dublin's most esteemed stretches, home to Dublin's original society hotel, the Shelbourne .
 Nearby is the tiny Huguenot Cemetery , established in 1693 by French Protestant refugees.

 Railings and locked gates were erected in 1814, when an annual fee of one guinea was charged to use the green.
 This private use continued until 1877 when Sir Arthur Edward Guinness pushed an act through parliament opening the green to the public once again.
 He also financed the central park's gardens and ponds, which date from 1880.